 With streaming, jumping in the timeline it will not play instantly but let’s say within 5 to 8 seconds depending on the size of the video and your connection.

-As you may have noticed, playing around: with streaming it is easier to jump ahead to parts that interest you.
 This is especially useful if you viewed the video once already and just want to review that part in the middle again.
 Secondly, streaming video or audio is not downloaded on the computer of the end user.
 You serve it bit-by-bit.
 So, it becomes harder to make a copy of the media and distribute it.

 NOTE: I said harder, not impossible.
 There is software around that can download streams, but at least you stop most people from distributing your content without your consent.

 Regarding waiting for content to show up the first time, it is a close call.
 Streaming appears to be a bit faster starting up, but only marginally.
 Jumping ahead goes a lot quicker with streaming video, this is especially advantageous with longer videos of 10 minutes and more.
 In fact, with longer videos, streaming is a clear winner because no one has the patience to wait before a video is completely downloaded to jump ahead.